RobotecAI/rai/src/examples/turtlebot4/README.md

        game_launcher:=./src/examples/turtlebot4/simulation/TurtleBot4DemoGamePackage/TurtleBot4Demo.GameLauncher
    ```

+   You should be able to see a simulation scene.

+   > **Tip**: Press 1, 2 or 3 on the keyboard when simulation window to change the
+   > camera.
+Use W,A,S,D to move the camera.

 6. Open you internet browser and go to `localhost:8501`

 7. You can interact with your RAI agent through the chat.
 On the left you can communicate